dits-sa/Face-Recognition/README.md

 streamlit run Home.py
 ```

-Exit the server by pressing CTRL-c
+Exit the server by pressing CTRL-C

 Commands to deactivate the environment:
 ```